sahitya-chandra/codexa/web/content/docs/introduction.md

 - ⚙️ **Highly Configurable**: Fine-tune chunking, retrieval, and model parameters
 - 🚀 **Zero Setup**: Works out of the box with sensible defaults

+> [!WARNING]
+> **Codebase Size Limitation**: Codexa is optimized for small to medium-sized codebases.
+It currently supports projects with up to **200 files** and **20,000 chunks**.
+For larger codebases, consider using more restrictive `includeGlobs` patterns to focus on specific directories or file types.

 ## How It Works

 Codexa uses Retrieval-Augmented Generation (RAG) to answer questions about your codebase: